tiwu/tiwu.github.io/content/posts/influxdb-size.md

 ## Intro

-Lately I was running into issues where the recorder stopped recording events, see [other article]().
+Lately I was running into issues where the recorder stopped recording events.
 Some investigation revealed this was most likely caused by a backup locking the database for too long.

 That made me venture into the HA shell and find out where all this space was being consumed.